 SURE is a remote-access computing environment that allows researchers to access and analyse data for approved studies and analyses.
 A secure project workspace is set up for each study and data is stored centrally on servers housed in a high-security data centre rather than a user’s local computing environment.

 SURE is unique in providing highly secure storage and analytical software in a single location that all users with the necessary credentials can access.

 Visit Using SURE for more information.

 No, they cannot.
 SURE’s unique “curated gateway” prevents transfer of files into and out of the secure storage space by anyone other than an authorised curator.
-The curator is either an independent person committed to data protection or a senior researcher bound to protect the data, depending on the data custodian’s requirements.
+The curator is either a person nominated by the data custodian or a senior investigator bound to protect the data, depending on the data custodian’s requirements and ethics approval.

 No, separate, partitioned workspaces are set up for the analysis of data that has been approved for each study hosted in SURE.
 The security of each workspace ensures that data from different studies are not able to be combined, even if a user is an investigator on multiple studies using SURE.

 Some users may access SURE for multiple studies, so a project-specific workspace and virtual desktop is established for each project.
 The project workspaces are logically separated so that data cannot be shared or combined in any way.

 SURE users must ensure all necessary approvals from ethics committees and data custodians have been received for their studies.
 Users applying to access the SURE project workspace established for a study must be a named investigator on the study application.
 All SURE users must also complete mandatory training prior to accessing the facility.
 The SURE researcher training program covers responsibilities of a user, information security and statistical disclosure control.

 SURE has the technical capacity to allow researchers based overseas to use SURE, as long as they have obtained specific ethics and data custodian approval to access the data overseas.
 Permissions can be tailored based on the study requirements.